ebullient/ttrpg-convert-cli/README.md

 ## Convert 5eTools JSON data

+> [!NOTE]
+> Instructions here use backslashes to wrap lines for readability (a common practice for linux-based command shells).
+> *If you are using Windows*, you will need to remove the backslashes and put the command on a single line.
+You may also need to append `.exe` to the command name (though it should work without).

 1. Create a shallow clone of the 5eTools mirror repo (which can/should be deleted afterwards):

     ```shell